varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 - Each object has a list of permissions assigned to different users
 - Premissions structured according to **users and groups**

+#### The Confused Deputy

+- Typical faillure
+- Priviledged process(deputy) is tricked to perform bad actions on behalf of less priviledged process
+- Can for be e.g copilers, browsers acting as deputy on the behalf

 #### Users and Groups

 - User ID (UID)